zalando/restful-api-guidelines/headers/ProprietaryHeaders.md

 Some of the transitive services may require the meta information provided via proprietary headers and/or rely on it.
 Besides, the values of the custom headers can influence the results of the queries (e.g. the device type information influences the recommendation results).

-The values of the proprietary headers may be used as a part of the request body in the following communication.
+The values of the proprietary headers may be used as a part of the request body in the subsequent communication.
 In such cases, the proprietary headers must also be propagated as headers to the successive calls, despite the duplication.